 If it’s from another agency, such as a state tax department, you’ll need to call that office for an explanation.
 Being proactive in addressing the tax debt may prevent additional penalty and interest charges and eliminate the need for the PCA to contact you.

 If you can pay the amount in full upon receipt of the notice, you can do so electronically at pay your taxes on IRS.gov.
-You can also sign up to view your account information securely online.
-Once your federal tax debt is paid in full, then your tax account will be returned to the IRS and closed.
+You can also sign up to view your account information securely online at IRS.gov.
+Once your federal tax debt is paid in full, then your tax debt will be returned to the IRS and your case will be closed.

-You can call the IRS and explain that you do not want to pay in installments or can’t afford to do so.
+If a payment arrangement is not possible due to your financial situation, you can request that your case be returned to IRS to determine if another payment option may work for your situation.
 If you orally advise the PCA you plan to contact the IRS about collection alternatives, the PCA will place a 60-day hold on your account.
 If you have not reached an agreement with the IRS within those 60 days, the PCA may resume collection activity on your account.
 Because many actions take longer than 60 days, you may wish to write to the private collection agency to request that it stop contacting you and you no longer wish to work with them.
 (See No Contact Letter.)